tp1de/ioBroker.ems-esp/README.md

 Since sometimes samples are missing the value has to be interpolated.
 For some months (> 12 months ago) some data might be missing.
 (Bosch errors within code?)

-For the actual months energy consumption the adapter calculates the sum of daily values and uses this sum to get more acurate data.
+For the actual months energy consumption the adapter calculates the sum of daily values and uses this sum to get more accurate data.

 ## statistics